ansible/ansible/docs/docsite/rst/windows_winrm.rst

 CredSSP and TLS 1.2
 +++++++++++++++++++
-By default the ``requests-credssp`` library is configured to authenticate over a TLS 1.2 protocol.
+By default the ``requests-credssp`` library is configured to authenticate over the TLS 1.2 protocol.
 TLS 1.2 is installed and enabled by default for Windows Server 2012 and Windows 8 and more recent releases.

 There are two ways that older hosts can be used with CredSSP:

-* Install and enable a hotfix to enable TLS 1.2 support.
-This is the recommended when using Server 2008 R2 and Windows 7.
+* Install and enable a hotfix to enable TLS 1.2 support (recommended for Server 2008 R2 and Windows 7).

 * Set ``ansible_winrm_credssp_disable_tlsv1_2=True`` in the inventory to run over TLS 1.0.
 This is the only option when connecting to Windows Server 2008, which